Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults

-The SI scores of $\rm OA^{\#7}$ are generally higher than the average YNH scores at lower SNRs, where cognitive knowledge may play a greater role in SI.
+The SI scores of $\rm OA^{\#7}$ are generally higher than the average YNH scores at lower SNRs.
 Notably, the score of ``IRM'' of $\rm OA^{\#7}$ at -6~dB is much higher than that of YNH.
-These results cannot be explained by assuming that cognitive function declines with age.
-Rather, they suggest that cognitive functions adapt to gradually progressing age-related HL.
-For example, one's ability to perceive speech may improve with better access to the mental lexicon.
-These abilities can be developed naturally through everyday conversations.
+Therefore, we performed a $t$-test on the individual SNRs and processing conditions to determine if there were any statistically significant differences in subjective SI scores between $\rm OA^{\#7}$ and YNH listeners.
+The results were presented with the asterisks above the error bars.
+Statistically significant differences were observed at SNRs of 0~dB ($p< 0.05$) and 6~dB ($p < 0.001$) in ``Unpro'' and at -6~dB ($p < 0.001$) and 0~dB ($p< 0.05$) in ``IRM.''
+There were no differences in the other conditions.
+The SI scores of $\rm OA^{\#7}$ were better than those of the YNH listeners at conditions with an SNR of less than 12 ~dB.